aws-samples/eks-blueprints-for-terraform-workshop/content/040_advanced/010_hub_and_spoke/030_hub_spoke_connectivity/030-test-hub-spoke-connectivity.md

 weight: 30
 ---

-This chapter validates hub-spoke connectivity by checking for the AWS Load Balancer Controller and other addons installed on the spoke-staging cluster.
-In this workshop, Argo CD was configured to install addon by setting a label to true.
-The label enable_aws_load_balancer_controller=true installs the load balancer addon.
-This label was set during creation of the spoke cluster.
-Once hub-spoke connectivity between hub and spoke was established, Argo CD installed the load balancer on the spoke by detecting this label had been set.
+In this chapter, we will validate hub-spoke connectivity by examining the AWS Load Balancer Controller and other addons installed on the spoke-staging cluster.
+Throughout this workshop, we configured Argo CD to install addons by setting specific labels to true.
+For example, setting the label `enable_aws_load_balancer_controller=true` triggers the installation of the load balancer addon.
+This label was configured during the spoke cluster creation.
+Once we established hub-spoke connectivity, Argo CD detected this label and automatically installed the load balancer on the spoke cluster.

-You can check on the spoke staging secret the labels showing the addons we wanted to enable:
+We can verify the addon configuration by checking the labels on the spoke staging secret:

 ```bash
 kubectl --context hub-cluster get secrets -n argocd spoke-staging -o json | jq ".metadata.labels" | grep enable_ | grep true